 As I researched these delicious buns I realized that there are just as many ways to make them as there are families who bake them.
 Some people slash the dough to make the cross, others use a flour and water paste to create the symbol and others use the sweet icing.
 Tell me how you make your buns, and if you don’t have a family tradition yet, you can start with these!

-If you follow along on our Breadin5 Instagram, you can watch us make the buns in our Instagram stories.
-The recipe comes from our latest book, Holiday and Celebration Bread in Five Minutes a Day, which also has a whole chapter on Easter bread recipes.
+If you follow along on Breadin5’s Instagram, you can watch the bun-making in an Instagram story.
+The recipe comes from the latest book, Holiday and Celebration Bread in Five Minutes a Day, which also has a whole chapter on Easter bread recipes.

 Hot Cross Buns